LevianDanProduction/MKU_Assignment-Texas_Holdem_Calculator/README.md

 GUI 🃏 - need the pickle file from this part to run the others

-    0. Make sure any dpependants are installed as well. eg. pygame
+    0. Make sure any dpependants are installed as well. eg. pygame (The requirements here are a bit unclean, will soon have a proper module list)

     1. Navigate to tablegen.py
     2. Run the file to generate a data table called card6.csv